oyvindrankelarsen/shapecalc/README.md

 Navigate to the directory where you want to install shapecalc.
 Then in a terminal run "git clone https://github.com/oyvindrankelarsen/shapecalc.git".

-To compile with mingw (on windows) run "mingw32-make debug=1" which is equal to mingw32-make.
-(See Makefile).
+To compile with mingw (on windows) run "mingw32-make DEBUG=1" which is equal to mingw32-make.
+(See the Makefile).
 The files are found in the ./debug folder.

-"mingw32-make debug=0" compiles optimized for release and the files are found in the ./release folder.
+"mingw32-make DEBUG=0" compiles optimized for release and the files are found in the ./release folder.

+Before the next compile run "mingw32-make clean".

 # Credits